tyleragreen/tyleragreen-site/_posts/2016-03-20-all-aboard-the-fort-collins-municipal-railway.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-03-trolley-barn/trolley_barn2.jpg?resize=507%2C676" alt="The body of Car 25 in restoration in the trolley barn.
 The &quot;truck&quot; or undercarriage is pictured in the foreground.
 Its current restoration as Charleston Car 407 was done by the SCANA Corporation of South Carolina.
 It was purchased by the Fort Collins Municipal Railway society in 2007." data-recalc-dims="1" />

   <p class="wp-caption-text">
     The body of Car 25 in restoration in the trolley barn.
-The &#8220;truck&#8221; or undercarriage is pictured in the foreground.
+The "truck" or undercarriage is pictured in the foreground.
 Its current restoration as Charleston Car 407 was done by the SCANA Corporation of South Carolina.
 It was purchased by the Fort Collins Municipal Railway society in 2007.
   </p>
 </div>